 Red-flowered beans often drop their flowers in hot weather once the night-time temperature reaches 16 C (62 C)

-White-flowered varieties thrive in warmer summers, as do climbing French beans and the dark-podded ‘Blauhilde’ and the green ‘Cobra’ are star performers.
+White-flowered varieties thrive in warmer summers, the dark-podded climbing French beans ‘Blauhilde’ and the green ‘Cobra’ are star performers.

 Growing a selection of varieties will ensure a crop - whatever weather summer brings.